 If you're sensitive to gluten and corn, these quinoa tortillas will be your savior!
 They're easy to make, use just 5 ingredients, have an awesome texture and taste amazing!

 While I'm an Italian girl through and through, I have to say, but if there was one cuisine I could eat for the rest of my life, it would be Mexican.

-obsession with love of avocados.
-But it has grown much deeper than that.
-What's great about Mexican cuisine is that many dishes are naturally gluten-free.
-With a base of either corn or rice, I just skip out on the cheese and I have a meal that I can enjoy that I know won't hurt my stomach.
+It probably stems from my love of avocados.
+It was my favorite food when I was a baby!
+But since going gluten-free my appreciation for Mexican cuisine has only deepened.
+With a base of either corn or rice in many of their meals, by just skipping out on the cheese, I can have a meal that I can enjoy that I know won't hurt my stomach.